Marlins' Volquez follows no-hitter with 7 scoreless innings

 Volquez (3-7) allowed three hits, struck out eight and walked two while winning his third straight start.
 He helped the Marlins win for the ninth time in 12 games and raised his career record to 4-0 against the Pirates, a team he pitched for in 2013.

-Volquez has allowed only one run in 22 innings during his streak, including a no-hitter last Saturday against the Arizona Diamondbacks, the first of his 13-year career.
+Volquez has allowed only one run in 22 innings during his streak, including a no-hitter last Saturday against the Arizona Diamondbacks.
 He was winless in his first nine starts after being signed to a two-year, $22-million contract in the offseason to help fill the void left by the death of ace Jose Fernandez in a boating accident last September.

+Volquez sustained an ankle injury in the first inning of the no-hitter but it was not an issue.

+''I think his ankle injury has actually helped him,'' manager Don Mattingly said. ''He has to stay calm on that ankle and it keeps him from getting out of his delivery.''

 Derek Dietrich and Christian Yelich both had three hits, including two doubles, for the Marlins and J.T.
 Realmuto and Tyler Moore added two hits each.

-Volquez's bid to become the second pitcher in baseball history to throw back-to-back no-hitters ended just two batters into Thursday night's game when Josh Harrison had a bunt single down the third-base line.
+Volquez's bid to become the second pitcher in baseball history to throw back-to-back no-hitters ended just two batters into the game when Josh Harrison had a bunt single down the third-base line.

+''I said 'Why'd you bunt?' and he said, 'Because you just threw a no-hitter,''' Volquez said with a laugh. ''I told him he could have it.''

 Johnny Vander Meer remains the only pitcher to throw consecutive no-hitters, doing so in 1938 for the Cincinnati Reds.